Thursday, October 31, 2013

 Tour of Pahang - Temerloh

-The Lai's were really friendly and hospitable and they accompanied us in separate cars all the way to the edge of Temerloh to make sure we were on track to our next stop - Sungai Lembing.
+In a final thoughtful gesture, they even accompanied us in their own cars all the way to the outskirts of Temerloh, ensuring we were safely on the right road toward our next destination - Sungai Lembing.

 Mr. Lai said that it was his first time crossing the suspension bridge that spans across the mighty Sg.
 Pahang.
 I also managed to capture a photo of this lovely couple when I was following them from behind.